capehill/glsnoop/README.md

 # glSnoop

 An experimental graphics API tracing tool for AmigaOS 4

-Work-in-progress, pull requests welcome!

 ## Tracing support

 glSnoop supports logging of:

-- ogles2.library
+- ogles2.library 3.1
-- Warp3DNova.library
+- Warp3DNova.library 1.83

+These are the current public and recommended library versions to use.

 Pausing stops the serial logging of functions until resumed.